 There really is nothing like it, to feel this sense of personal accomplishment.
 When you asked earlier about “a moment I felt completely at peace”, it was really following this moment.
 The whole next day, we hung out in Santiago and I felt like I had woken up from a yoga class – feeling relaxed and slightly sleepy.

 I walked around kind of glossy eyed, but also so proud of myself for finishing something that I thought I physically wouldn’t be able to do.
 I imagine it’s what Michael Phelps or Simone Biles must have felt like when winning an Olympic gold medal.I don’t have an Olympic Gold Medal, but I do have a nice certificate with the distance I walked, as well as my Pilgrims Passport that has stamps from every place I stayed.

 In the end, my takeaway from the experience was that finishing the Camino solidified my belief that all things happen for a reason and that life is a journey we take day-by-day, it isn’t a race, everyone does it in their own time.
 We may not get stamps along the way, but it’s the accumulated experiences and people that step into our lives that are the most important.

 Reagan – a Peregrino (Pilgrim), native New Yorker, and photographer who has a love for travel.
 She is a recent graduate from Mount Holyoke College and currently is working, like a typical Millennial, at a non-profit that supports Photographers, called Aperture Foundation.

 She hopes to one day live in Italy and ride a Vespa.
 Fun fact: she’s almost fluent in Italian, can play piano, guitar, and viola; and favorite bands include Coldplay, Iron & Wine, 1975, Fleetwood Mac, Lord Huron, and Fleet Foxes.
-You can find her blog here and her Instagram here.
+You can find her Instagram here.